-- Understanding the demographic profile of the local area in terms of age, economic wealth, accessibility and health to determine what facilities and services the local community will want to access. - Understanding what facilities already exist in the local area, or within the wider area accessible by sustainable travel options. - Taking a flexible approach to changing community needs, for example an increase in young families moving into the area because of new housing. - Having in place a robust business plan that can maximise opportunities and commercial ventures. - Operating with a combination of paid staff and high-level volunteers to manage staffing costs. - Ensuring the charging schedule for facilities and services is appropriate for the local area and can generate a level of income that can be used for a sinking fund. - Recruiting staff or volunteers that are experienced in marketing and/or fund raising to increase opportunities for income. - Recruiting Trustees that have experience in business and/or finance. - Deliver income generating activities. - Consider sustainable energy generation, utilising modern insulation and other energy saving techniques to improve energy performance, which will help to reduce energy costs. - Consider a mix-used model approach where a number of different functions are co-located in the same building which could include café provision serving food and drink, shared workspace as part of a business hub or partnership agreement, non-clinical outreach community health services, along with commissioned/funded services which contribute to premise running costs and overheads. - 17.5 The NPPF (2023) outlines that planning policies should ensure that developments optimise the opportunities for an appropriate amount of mixed use on sites.
+- Consider sustainable energy generation, utilising modern insulation and other energy saving techniques to improve energy performance, which will help to reduce energy costs. - Consider a mix-used model approach where a number of different functions are co-located in the same building which could include café provision serving food and drink, shared workspace as part of a business hub or partnership agreement, non-clinical outreach community health services, along with commissioned/funded services which contribute to premise running costs and overheads. - 17.7 The NPPF (2023) outlines that planning policies should ensure that developments optimise the opportunities for an appropriate amount of mixed use on sites.
 Such mixed use would allow for different types of housing and alongside other forms of development, such as green or other public space, or built facilities such as community buildings.
 This mix helps to support the health, social and cultural wellbeing of the local community as part of a well-designed built environment.
-The framework also notes that mix-use developments, where the uses are suitable as neighbours, promote social interaction that would not necessarily take place if there was not an integration of shared space and residential development on the same site. - 17.6 Sites for development will need to optimise the use of available land to provide housing to meet local housing needs.
-There may be opportunity for the delivery of a community facility as part of the development.
-If so, consideration should be given to need, demand and viability of such a use, what type of community use would be most appropriate, whether it would be more beneficial and viable to improve/expand existing facilities and the accessibility of existing provision.
+The framework also notes that mix-use developments, where the uses are suitable as neighbours, promote social interaction that would not necessarily take place if there was not an integration of shared space and residential development on the same site. - 17.8 Sites for housing development need to optimise the use of land.
+Where new housing development is close to existing community facilities, consideration should be given to whether it would be more beneficial to invest in existing facilities to create more sustainable facilities fit for the future, rather than provision of new facilities.
+That said, in some cases on large development sites, there may be a specific need and scope to consider additional community facilities, subject to local evidence of need.
+The assumption should not always be the provision of new facilities when investment in existing facilities may be a more efficient and sustainable solution to meeting local demand.

-17.7 Calculating the size of a Community Facility
+17.9 Calculating the size of a Community Facility